 – Any loose, missing, or damaged parts

-– Any drop-offs, holes, or unstable surfaces on the ground, including loose dirt and gravel
+– Any drop-offs, holes, or unstable surfaces

 – Too-short ceiling heights

-- Obstructions and debris on the floor
+– Objects and debris on the floor

-– Overhead power lines and communication cables
+– Overhead power lines and cables

 – Overhead obstructions like boxes, cages, and ramps